Founders of Thinking Beyond Borders

 As a team, the founders of Thinking Beyond Borders’ gap year programs collectively have 2 years in the Peace Corps; a year as a Team Leader with AmeriCorps*NCCC; four years developing and managing an adventure travel and community service organization for high school students; six years of classroom teaching; two years as the lead administrator in a public Montessori middle school; and nearly seven years abroad traveling, studying and working in over 40 distinct countries.

 All roads in Robin’s life lead to co-founding Thinking Beyond Borders.
 Born and raised near San Francisco, he discovered at an early age that youth can affect the disparities and challenges of our world.
-Robin also learned the need to truly understand a problem before proactive changes can be made.
+Robin also learned the need to truly understand a problem and oneself before proactive changes can be made.
 He sees Thinking Beyond Borders as the actualization of those lessons.

 Chris has lived with a passion for community service and international travel almost his entire life.
 While growing up in Cleveland, Ohio, Chris was the president of his high school community service organization, worked for the United Way, and traveled to the Dominican Republic during his senior year to help build a hospital.
 During his four years at Harvard University, Chris grasped the importance of perspective and dedicated valuable time to experiencing the world.
 He studied abroad in Australia and traveled throughout Europe while earning an economics degree, playing on the Crimson varsity football team, and holding a part time job.
 After graduating college, Chris accepted a position as the Business Development Director for Rustic Pathways, an international education, community service, and adventure travel company.
 In 2007 Chris co-founded Thinking Beyond Borders with Robin Pendoley and Sandy Cooper.
 Thinking Beyond Borders is a cultivated dream for Chris, integrating education and international travel, providing service to communities in need, and mindfully developing future leaders who embody broad perspective and global compassion.
 Currently, Chris serves as the Chairman of the Board for Thinking Beyond Borders and also as the President of Operations for Rustic Pathways.